 According to an old Roman tradition, eating grapes at the end of a festive meal seals your new year with abundance and prosperity.
 Based on that, my family would always serve fresh grapes with Gruyere or Emmentaler cheese at the end of any holiday feast.

 The following recipe was inspired by that tradition.
-Serve it with your favorite dessert wine, Moscato, champagne or Ouzo.
+Serve it with dessert wine, Moscato, champagne or Ouzo.

 4 large egg whites

 20 small clusters seedless grapes, washed, dry, at room temperature